arramus/V1-OutbackRoadies/Mods/Readme.txt

 KhaineGB - Quality of Life additions with multiple integrated modlets.
-Darkstardragon - Comprehensive one on one support. bdubyah - Template code advice and support.
-Guppy's Unofficial 7DtD Modding Community - Support for all aspects of modding. arramus - Taking guardianship of integration and hooking it all up.
+Darkstardragon - Comprehensive one on one support. bdubyah - Template code advice and support. arramus - Taking guardianship of integration and hooking it all up.